Physical Analogue Kolmogorov-Arnold Networks based on Reconfigurable Nonlinear-Processing Units: Results

 \subsection{Discussion}

 Our results point to a clear message: when learnable nonlinear transformations are treated as primary computational primitives, neural inference can be organized around physical response rather than linear algebra.
 By realizing nonlinear edge functions directly in matter, aKANs replace the conventional paradigm of linear multiply–accumulate operations combined with digitally emulated nonlinearities with hardware-native nonlinear computation based on tunable device characteristics.
-This shift defines an alternative design space for edge intelligence, in which efficiency arises not only from accelerating linear operations but from embedding expressive nonlinear mappings directly within the physical substrate.
+This shift defines an alternative design space for edge intelligence, in which efficiency arises not only from accelerating linear operations, but from embedding expressive nonlinear mappings directly within the physical substrate.
+In contrast to demonstrations focused primarily on device-level nonlinear heterogeneity, the present work emphasizes architectural composability and system-level energy/latency/area estimates including mixed-signal interfacing.

-More broadly, reconfigurable nonlinear devices emerge as modular building blocks for scalable analog learning systems.
+More broadly, reconfigurable nonlinear devices emerge as modular building blocks for scalable analogue learning systems.
 Composability, through the use of multiple devices per edge, and structural sparsity, enabled by pruning, provide complementary routes to compactness, robustness, and dynamic resource allocation on reconfigurable arrays.
 System-level energy analysis further identifies a central architectural constraint: present efficiency is limited primarily by the mixed-signal interface rather than by the RNPU core itself, highlighting the need for joint optimization of devices, circuits, and architectures.

 Looking forward, a transition from trained physics toward co-designed physics offers a natural path for progress, in which electrode geometry, biasing, and learning objectives are optimized simultaneously to replace heuristic configuration with principled physical design.
 Additional gains in energy efficiency are expected from integrated peripheral circuitry and scalable multi-device arrays that remove the need for time-multiplexed operation.
 Together, these advances outline a realistic route toward compact, low-power edge-inference hardware in which nonlinear computation is native, programmable, and scalable, and suggest a broader paradigm in which information processing is co-designed with the physical properties that implement it.